FOREX-Dollar firms, ECB and BoJ dovish bias underpins divergence trade

 Traders said demand for dollars before the quarter-end by investors seeking to rebalance their bond and stocks portfolios was also underpinning the greenback.

-The euro was lower at $1.1280, well below Friday’s peak of $1.1460, failing to get much impetus from decisive election results in Greece.
+The euro was flat at $1.1300, well below Friday’s peak of $1.1460, failing to get much impetus from decisive election results in Greece.
 Not helping the euro, the European Central Bank’s chief economist, Peter Praet, reiterated the bank’s readiness to modify its trillion-euro bond-buying programme should economic turbulence merit action, according to an interview in a Swiss newspaper.

-Praet made his comments after ECB Executive Board member Benoit Coeure said on Friday monetary policy is on diverging paths in the euro zone and the United States.
+Praet’s comments came after ECB Executive Board member Benoit Coeure on Friday said monetary policy is on diverging paths in the euro zone and the United States.

 “It looks like the ECB is preparing for the quantitative easing programme to continue well beyond next September and that is not positive for euro/dollar,” said Yujiro Goto, currency strategist at Nomura, London.
 “There is a clear divergence between ECB thinking and the Fed.”